powerthecoder/Tip-Calculator/README.md

 # Tip-Calculator
-A simple webapp that helps you calculate your tip.
-Developed in Python and Javascript
+Tip Calculator web app using Python and JavaScript